mosesjust2016/fintech-security-examples/README.md

 # Fintech Security Examples

-Node.js/TypeScript code samples for secure fintech development, presented at [Your Company] in Lusaka, Zambia.
+Node.js/TypeScript code samples for secure fintech development, presented at a Fintech in Lusaka, Zambia.

 ## Setup
 1. Install Node.js and npm.